-At $299.99, the Gear Sport is lighter and nicer looking than its older models, though heavier than many models on the market today.
-But it looks like a traditional watch which is appealing to many people.
+At $299.99, the current Gear Sport is lighter and nicer looking than its older models, though heavier than many models on the market today.
+But it looks like a traditional watch, which is appealing to many people.

 Choose between the black or the blue model, with a variety of interchangeable straps.
-It can run with both Android and iOS to check notifications but is better suited for Samsung Android phones to utilize Samsung Pay and to reply to texts when connected via Bluetooth (or Wi-Fi.)
+It can run with both Android and iOS to check notifications, but is better suited for Samsung Android phones.
+When paired, you can utilize Samsung Pay and reply to texts when connected via Bluetooth (or Wi-Fi).

 With an additional rotating wheel around the watch face, it is very easy to navigate menus.
-It does boast over three days of battery life, but the voice recognition is currently sub-par and there aren’t many apps to choose from.
+It boasts over three days of battery life, but the voice recognition is currently sub-par and there aren’t many apps to choose from.

-Using the training guide app, there are more than 60 workouts to choose from and the watch will guide you through each.
-It will continuously monitor your heart rate, and like Fitbit will suggest various stretches if you’ve been sitting for a while.
+What apps there are tend to be very good.
+Using the training guide app, there are more than 60 workouts to choose from, and the watch will guide you through each.
+The Gear Sport will continuously monitor your heart rate, and like Fitbit, will suggest various stretches if you’ve been sitting for a while.
 It is also waterproof to 50m, with a separate swim tracking app for more advanced stats.